A new use for McDonald's used cooking oil: 3D printing - Local News 8

 “This is also a great way to reuse and recycle waste cooking oil,” said Ghosh Biswas.
 Terri Toms, the McDonald’s franchisee who gave the oil to the students, agreed.

 “I was impressed by the research initiative and happy to contribute to something that could possibly be helpful to future generations,” said Toms.
-Simpson’s team is no longer buying from McDonald’s, but it hopes the research gets noticed by the industry.
+Simpson’s team is no longer getting oil from McDonald’s, but it hopes the research gets noticed by the industry.

 Simpson and his team published their research in December 2019 in industry publication ACS Sustainable Chemistry & Engineering.
 In it, they wrote that “every year, it costs millions of dollars for fast food restaurants to process waste, including waste cooking oil.